-The rest of this page is a fat list that attempts to cover everything I've done.
+The rest of this page is a list that attempts to cover everything I've done.
 It's pretty boring but aims to be exhaustive.

 Braintree lets developers easily accept payments.
 I was on the Contextual Commerce (now called Extend) team where I did a lot of Clojure and Ruby.
 Before that, I spent a lot of time building Braintree's SDKs.
-Perhaps the biggest project I've worked on so far was Hosted Fields, a fancy way to accept credit cards on a webpage.
+My biggest project was Hosted Fields, a fancy way to accept credit cards on a webpage.
 We even got a patent for it, which I have mixed feelings about.

 Counsyl, now Myriad Women's Health, aimed to give everybody "access to vital information about their bodies to help them confidently make choices about their lives".
 They did this by doing complicated genetic tests and presenting them to patients in accessible ways.
 I wrote a lot of Django and Python code for them, and even programmed a small robot!
 One of the coolest parts of the internship was seeing all of the people in white lab coats, something I will likely never wear.
 Fun fact: they were my third internship in a row that had a nearly-boundless supply of string cheese.